fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 The command will basically mimick [mdmctl mdmcert.download -new](https://github.com/micromdm/micromdm/blob/main/cmd/mdmctl/mdmcert.download.go).
 Steps:
-1. Generate an RSA private key and certificate for signing and encryption.
+1. Generate an RSA private key and certificate for signing and encryption: `fleet-mdm-apple-apns-pki.crt` and `fleet-mdm-apple-apns-pki.key`
-(Store them in `~/.fleet/config`, as there's no need to store these as files.)
-Let's call these "PKI" key and cert.
 2. Generate an RSA push private key and CSR.
 Store the private key as a file: `fleet-mdm-apple-apns-push.key`.
-TODO(Lucas): Store private key encrypted with passphrase?
-3. Also output:
+3. Also outputs:
 - File fleet-mdm-apple-apns-setup.zip with:
-	- fleet-mdm-apple-apns-push.csr
+	- `fleet-mdm-apple-apns-push.csr`
-	- fleet-mdm-apple-apns-pki.crt
+	- `fleet-mdm-apple-apns-pki.crt`
 - Text to stdout that explains next step, something like:
 	"Send zip to Fleet via preferred medium (e-mail, Slack)."